 Offline captioning jobs involve writing captions for pre-recorded (not aired live yet) flicks and TV programs.
 For you to accomplish this, you need to understand time codes.
 Why?
 Time codes make it easy to sync captions with the recorded content.

 2. Real-Time Captioning

-With real-time captioning is more technical since you are supposed to write captions for live videos.
+Real-time captioning is more technical since you are supposed to write captions for live videos.
 This type of captioning is mostly used in programs like News, online church sermons, and during sports matches.

 You need to be fast and accurate with your typing since you will caption spoken words in not more than 2 seconds.
 This level of expertise comes with higher pay compared to offline captioning jobs.

-SO, how much do live captioners make?
+So, how much do live captioners make?
 The pay is around $50 to $75 per hour, which is way much higher compared to $10 – $30 for offline captioning.

 Captioning Jobs for Beginners

 Armed with your training and captioning equipment, it’s time to search for jobs online.
 Luckily, you have a choice of trying out the freelancer job sites, as well as pitching directly to audio/visual production houses.
 For example, you can go for: